 What is the cosplay connection?
 Well, simply that there will be numerous members of KC Cosplay for Charity attending the convention plus Umbrella Corp Kansas City.
 I will be there on Saturday to report on the convention, take pictures, and attend as Vector, so come out and see me.

 I think that pretty well sums things up for right now, but there are a few more events on the horizon and during the slower winter months I plan on featuring some of our local cosplayers with interviews and pictures of their work plus revisiting some of the events of 2014 that I attended or some of my fellow cosplayers attended plus all of the exciting movie news and other related materials.

-Until then, Umbrella - Our Business is Life Itself.
+Until next time, I am Vector of Umbrella Corp Denver and remember, Umbrella - Our Business is Life Itself.